A Functional Medicine Approach To Mal de Debarquement Syndrome

 After a relapse in 2014 triggered by just two nights on a docked boat, I spent nearly a year feeling as though my brain had lost its ability to find stillness.
 From the outside, everything appeared normal.
 But internally, my world never stopped moving.

-Over the past several years, I have worked closely with individuals experiencing MdDS — including motion-triggered and spontaneous cases, people in the early stages, and others who have been navigating the condition for many years.
-Through a Functional Medicine lens, I have spent considerable time studying the patterns many patients share and the physiologic imbalances that often go unrecognized or unaddressed.
+Over the past several years, I have worked closely with individuals experiencing MdDS — motion-triggered and spontaneous, early or late stages.
+I have spent considerable time studying the patterns through a Functional Medicine lens and I have realized that all of my MdDS patients share the same physiologic and genetic imbalances that often go unrecognized and unaddressed.

 Common Symptoms of Mal de Debarquement Syndrome (MdDS)